pauliacomi/pyGAPS/docs/manual/dataparsing.rst

     The JSON format is, by definition, unsorted.
 Therefore, even though pyGAPS sorts the keys alphabetically before returning the string, one should not rely on their order.

-The framework provides several functions which can read JSON strings:
+The framework provides two functions for JSON strings:

-    - Import an isotherm from JSON.
+    - Import an isotherm from JSON: :meth:`~pygaps.parsing.jsoninterface.isotherm_from_json`
-    - Export an isotherm to JSON
+    - Export an isotherm to JSON: :meth:`~pygaps.parsing.jsoninterface.isotherm_to_json`

 Assuming we have an isotherm which was previously created, use the following code to convert it to a JSON string.